atsaloli/cf3-tutorial/source/250-150-Data_Structures_Containers-0011-readjson.exr.md

 ### Data containers - readjson

-1. Turn your array from the previous exercises into a JSON data file, example.json
+1. Turn your array from the previous exercises into a JSON data file, e.g.:

+phones.json:

 {
   "iPhone" : "500$",
   "Samsung" : "450$",
 }

-2. Read it in a "data" type variable using readjson() function
+2. Read it into a "data"-type variable with readjson(), e.g.:
   vars:

-      "mydata"
+      "phones"
-        data => readjson("/path/to/example.json", 100k);
+        data => readjson("/path/to/phones.json", "100k");

-3. Report its contents
+3. Report the contents of the data container
    - get the keys using getindices()
    - iterate over the keys to report the values
   vars: